Louisiana Creole people: Louisiana Creoles after the Civil War

 Following the Union victory in the Civil War, the Louisiana three-tiered society was gradually overrun by more Anglo-Americans, who classified everyone by the South's binary division of "black" and "white".
 During the Reconstruction era, Democrats regained power in the Louisiana state legislature by using paramilitary groups like the White League to suppress black voting.
-The Democrats enforced white supremacy by passing Jim Crow laws and a constitution near the turn of the 20th century that effectively disenfranchised most blacks and Creoles of color through discriminatory application of voter registration and electoral laws.
+The Democrats enforced white supremacy and racial segregation by passing Jim Crow laws and a constitution in 1898 that effectively disenfranchised most black people and Creoles of color through discriminatory application of voter registration and electoral laws.